fastdatascience/clinical_trial_risk_v2_public/back_end/README.md

 you added a new column that has `NOT NULL` to a table with existing rows, you should add a default value for the column in the script before applying the migration.

 The new migration script should be added to the version control.
+The migration script will be applied to the database during the CI/CD process.
+You should only apply the migration manually on your local database.

 ### 1.2 Apply migration